 During the voyage, each passenger shall be served exotic Indian delicacies made by monks.
 We will perform a short meditation using Tibetan singing bowls on the King Wilhelm Channel.

-We have been organizing recreational trips in the Curonian Lagoon and the Neman river for more than five years.
+We have been organizing recreational trips in the Curonian Lagoon and the Neman river for more than eight years.